 Based on the Cash and Counseling model, this program offers qualified, Alabama seniors and disabled individuals the option to select and manage their own care providers.
-This program is open to Medicaid participants that are currently receiving services under the SAIL Program Waiver or the Elderly and Disabled Waiver.
+This consumer directed program is open to Medicaid participants that are currently receiving services under the State of Alabama Independent Program (SAIL), previously referred to as the Homebound Waiver, or the Elderly and Disabled Waiver (E & D).

 The Personal Choices program shifts the money designated for services provided under the Medicaid waivers to the participants themselves and allows them to direct their own care services.
 To be clear, cash payments are not made directly to the participants, but rather to an intermediary financial management agency, and then to care providers of the participants choosing.
 Participating individuals no longer receive care from Medicaid.

-This type of program, in which the consumer directs their own care, is referred to by many names, including participant direction, self-directed care and cash and counseling.
-Nationally, these programs are growing in popularity in part because they allow certain family members to be paid as personal care givers, as long as they are over 18 years of age and pass a basic screening test.
+This type of program, in which the consumer directs their own care, is referred to by many names, including participant direction, self-directed care, and cash and counseling.
+Nationally, these programs are growing in popularity in part because they allow eligible individuals to be hands-on when it comes to the care they receive.
+They have a choice as to what provider they prefer, what type of care they need, and when the care is needed.
+An individual may have someone represent him or her to help manage care if he or she is not comfortable doing so alone.
+This program may also allow certain family members to be paid as personal care givers, as long as they are over 18 years of age and pass a basic screening test.

-To qualify for the Personal Choices program, individuals must enroll (or be enrolled) in Medicaid and be receiving care under the Sail-Homebound Program Waiver or the Elderly and Disabled Waiver.
+To qualify for the Personal Choices program, individuals must enroll (or be enrolled) in Medicaid and be receiving personal care or personal assistance services under the SAIL Waiver or the E & D Waiver.
+Individuals must also be living in one of the 9 counties that offer this program.
 Under the rules for these waivers, a medical declaration is required that shows the client requires nursing home level care.
 In addition, there are certain financial requirements.

 Past Asset Transfer Considerations - This is an important factor.
 The state will review an applicant's financial transfers as far back as 60 months preceding their application to verify they did not give away assets to qualify for Medicaid.